codyherbst/structuring-a-page-MDN/structuring-a-page/README.md

-This a practice using the structuring a web page assessment by Mozilla.
+This is a practice using the structuring a web page assessment by Mozilla.